koenrane/KR-new-site/content/confounded-no-longer-insights-from-all-of-statistics.md

 ## 6: Convergence

-_In which the author provides [instrumentally-useful convergence results](/toy-instrumental-convergence-paper-walkthrough); namely, the law of large numbers and the central limit theorem._
+_In which the author provides [instrumentally useful convergence results](/toy-instrumental-convergence-paper-walkthrough); namely, the law of large numbers and the central limit theorem._

 ### Equality of Continuous Variables